 While in the online world a Random Number Generator (RNG) determines which cards are played, in a live casino scenario the cards are shuffled either manually or by machine.

-- Aces count as either 1 or 11 depending which is most useful.
+Aces count as either 1 or 11 depending which is most useful.

-- Kings, Queens and Jacks count as 10.
+Kings, Queens and Jacks count as 10.

-- Number cards 2-10 retain their face value.
+Number cards 2-10 retain their face value.

-- The different suits don’t matter.
+The different suits don’t matter.

 If your cards add up to more than 21 you are ‘bust’ regardless of the dealer’s hand.
 If the dealer is bust you win the hand.
 The cards are shuffled after each game.

-How to Play Live Blackjack
+How Can You Play Live Blackjack?

 There are two seating options at most casinos.
 Seven seat Live Blackjack, where you take your own seat with six other players and the less popular Unlimited Live Blackjack which is one hand played by a larger number of different players.